This article was originally published in 2015 and has been updated in November 2018 to reflect the latest research.

 Irritable bowel syndrome doesn’t have to be a lifelong sentence.
 Learn about five underlying causes of IBS you might not be looking for to help heal the gut from the inside out.

 How Doctors Diagnose IBS

 IBS is the most common functional gastrointestinal disorder.
 Yet it’s poorly understood—not only by those who suffer from it but also by many clinicians who try to treat it.
 (1) Symptoms of IBS include gas, bloating, and abdominal pain, accompanied predominantly by constipation, diarrhea, or both.
 Those afflicted report lower quality of life and activity levels and call in sick twice as often as the general population.
 (2) Depression and anxiety often accompany IBS, most likely through the gut–brain axis connection between the enteric nervous system of the GI tract and the central nervous system.

-Recurrent abdominal pain or discomfort at least three days per month in the last three months associated with two or more of the following:
+Over the years, diagnostic criteria have evolved, but IBS is now generally defined as recurrent abdominal pain at least three days per month in the previous three months, associated with two or more of the following: (3)

 - Improvement with defecation